open-data-fabric/open-data-fabric/open-data-fabric.md

 ## Offset

 Offset is a monotonically increasing sequential numeric identifier that is assigned to every record and represents its position relative to the beginning of the dataset.
 Offsets are used to uniquely identify any record in the dataset.
+Offset of the first record in a dataset it `0`.

 ## Data Slice
 [Data](#data) arrives into the system as the arbitrary large sets of events.
 We refer to them as "slices".